AdrSkapars/uom_policy_dataset/The Energy and Utility Policy.md

 - “Implementing”
 - “Controlling & monitoring”

-Getting commitment
+# Getting commitment

-UoM is committed to support the delivery of the Energy and Utility Policy from the top of its organisation which is demonstrated by the endorsement of the policy mission statement.
+UoM is committed to support the delivery of the Energy and Utility Policy from the top of its organisation which is demonstrate by the endorsement of the policy mission statement.
 In addition, it includes securing University’s Board support to this policy and establishing regular and appropriate reporting protocols.
 This support is essential for the long-term success of the energy and utility strategy.
-UoM will demonstrate the importance of the program regarding achieving the energy target reduction, and board backing to assist the managers who will be actively involved in implementing the strategy.
+UoM will demonstrated the importance of the programme regarding achieving the energy target reduction, and board backing to assist the managers who will be actively involved in implementing the strategy.
 Initial steps are to provide senior management with a clear understanding of the benefits that might accrue.
 UoM will commit to highlight no-cost and low-cost measures that will bring immediate savings (e.g. switching off lights that are not being used; repairing dripping hot-water taps).
 If possible, give an estimate of how much these actions might save.

 UoM is aware that ‘commitment’ is more than a statement of support – it should establish accountability among managers involved in the implementation of the strategy, and should require regular reporting on progress.
 Having an ‘energy champion’ on the board is an excellent way of sustaining this commitment.
 In addition to top-level commitment, staff from all levels of the organisation need to be encouraged to join your campaign.

 # Understanding

 UoM will develop a clear understanding of the protocols to identify and establish historic, current and predicted performance, which will be used to monitor and identify areas of waste and possible opportunities.
 In addition energy usage associated with UoM’s long term maintenance, capital programme and daily activities will be fully quantified.